torchipeppo/directory-menu-for-cinnamon/README.md

 ## Compatibility

-Developed, tested and extensively used by the author on Cinnamon 5.0.5.
+Developed, tested and extensively used by the author on Cinnamon 5.0.7.

-May work on a few previous versions, but there is no guarantee.
-Should work on later versions as well, as long as they are still based on GTK 3.
+Also tested successfully on Cinnamon 5.2.

+Currently does **NOT** work on Cinnamon 5.4 and later (including 6.0).